-Taylor Recovery is one of the leading drug and alcohol rehabilitation centers in Houston, and we’re always aiming to educate our readers and patients when it comes to addiction.
+Taylor Recovery is one of the leading drug and alcohol rehab centers in Houston, and we’re always aiming to educate our readers and patients when it comes to addiction.
 In this article, we’re going to discuss both cocaine and alcohol.

 What You Need to Know About Cocaine

 Cocaine is one of the most addictive stimulant drugs that is derived from the coca plant.
 Now, this plant originally came from South America, but cocaine has come a long way and it’s currently prevalent across the United States of America.